A naming convention is a system of using standard terms to classify categories of data so you can organize data in a way that makes sense to you.

 Naming conventions for source types

-Source types do well by following the naming conventions outlined in Source types for add-ons in the Splunk Add-ons Manual.
+Source types do well by following the naming conventions outlined in Source types for add-ons.

 btool with the

---debug flag to explore how they be loaded.
+--debug flag to explore how they are loaded.